 Access: One time passes are available for $59 each.
 You can also get access by having the Citi Aadvantage Executive World Elite Mastercard, but that also comes with a hefty $450 a year annual fee.
-You used to be able to get access by having a Citi Prestige card but that benefit is going away on July 23, 2017.
+You used to have access by having a Citi Prestige card but that benefit went away on July 23, 2017.

-Use: This club is the newest addition to the lounges at Orlando Airport and it is, from all indications, a very nice space.
-It is a tad small but since American only operates flights from Orlando to their other hub airports like Miami, Charlotte, Chicago-O’Hare and Dallas, the space is mainly for frequent flyers to spend a short time before their flights and not meant to be for long layovers.
+Use: This club is the newest addition to the lounges at Orlando Airport and is, from all indications, a very nice space.
+It’s a tad small but since American only operates flights from Orlando to their other hub airports such as Miami, Charlotte, Chicago-O’Hare and Dallas, the space is mainly for frequent flyers to spend a short time before their flights and not meant to be for long layovers.

 Location: Atrium, next to Starbucks